HaxeFlixel/flixel-docs/documentation/04_tutorials/04-part-iii-groundwork.html.md

 		<p>First, we want the button to be in a nicer place.
 Sure, we could set the x,y coordinates when we create it, but there's a simpler way to do it.</p>
 		<p>Go up to the import section of the class, and, in a new line, type:</p>
 		<p><pre><code class="haxe">using flixel.util.FlxSpriteUtil;</code></pre></p>
 		<p>This is going to allow us to use some of FlxSpriteUtil's (one of many useful utility classes in HaxeFlixel) functions on our own objects in this class.
-This is thanks to a Haxe feature called Static Extension, and can be used for some powerful results.</p>
+This is thanks to a Haxe feature called <a href="http://haxe.org/manual/lf-static-extension.html">Static Extension</a>, and can be used for some powerful results.</p>
 	</li>
 	<li>
 		<p>Back in the create function, add a new line somewhere after we create our FlxButton, and before <code>super.create();</code> (I like to add it before the button is added, but that's just my preference).</p>